mi66mc/pluto/README.md

 # Pluto

-**Pluto** is an interpreted programming language implemented in Rust.
-It features a simple syntax, variable declarations, arithmetic expressions, string, float, and boolean support, function calls, method calls, member access, and more.
-Pluto is designed for learning and experimentation.
+**Pluto** is an interpreted programming language implemented in Rust, designed for learning, experimentation, and rapid prototyping.
+Pluto features a simple, expressive syntax, dynamic typing, and a growing set of built-in functions and methods.
+Its extensible architecture allows you to add your own built-ins in Rust.

 ---